tvst/jibe-css/README.md

    }
    ```

+3. Use CSS as usual but, instead of writing values like `3px` or `5rem`,
-3. In your project, use the variables from
+   always use the variables from
    [jibe.css](https://github.com/tvst/jibe-css/blob/main/jibe/jibe.css)
    (preferably) and
    [jibe-base.css](https://github.com/tvst/jibe-css/blob/main/jibe/jibe-base.css)